MetaMask/metamask-extension/docs/tests/jest.md

     > node --inspect ./node_modules/.bin/jest --watch <path>
     ```

-    **Useful Options**
+    **Useful options:**

     ```bash
     node:

         --inspect=[host:]port
               Activate inspector on host:port.
 Default is 127.0.0.1:9229.

               V8 Inspector integration allows attaching Chrome DevTools and IDEs to Node.js instances for debugging and profiling.
 It uses the Chrome DevTools Protocol.

     jest:

         -i, --runInBand
               Run all tests serially in the current process (rather than creating a worker pool of child processes that run tests).
 This is sometimes useful for debugging, but such use cases are pretty rare.             [boolean]

         -u, --updateSnapshot
               Use this flag to re-record snapshots.
 Can be used together with a test suite pattern or with `--testNamePattern` to re-record
               snapshot for test matching the pattern

         --watch
               Watch files for changes and rerun tests related to changed files.
 If you want to re-run all tests when a file has changed, use the `--watchAll` option.       [boolean]
     ```

-    To view more jest options, run:
+    **To view more options:**
     ```bash
     > ./node_modules/.bin/jest help
     ```